Jones Elite Logistics Logo

 Involve partners:

-Educate suppliers, manufacturers, and other relevant stakeholders to embrace the concept of transparency and commit to implementation.
-The three core areas of supply chain transparency are the sharing of information and work among the different supply chain members.
+Educate suppliers, manufacturers, and other relevant stakeholders with relevant supply chain information to embrace the concept of transparency and commit to implementation.
+The three core areas of achieving supply chain transparency are the sharing of chain information, work among different members, and encouraging responsible sourcing.

 Standardize processes:

-To achieve the reliability, it means that standard need to be implemented in all the aspect of a supply chains.
-In effect, there is less confusion and enhanced efficiency of the supply chain since there is proper presentation of information.
+To achieve the reliability, it means that standards need to be implemented in all aspects of supply chain activity.
+In effect, there is less confusion and enhanced operational efficiency of the supply chain since there is proper presentation of information.

 Rate suppliers: